SergTyapkin/js-models-validator/README.md

   {
     type: /**{{fieldType}}**/,
-    optional: true, // |=>  field will not be exists in result object if it's not provided }
+    optional: true, // |=>  field will not be exists in result object if it's not provided
+    default: "SomeDefaultValue", // => If field not provided in source data, it will have this value
+    fromName: "some_name", // |=>  field will be searched in the source model as a field with the name "some_name" }
   ```
 - Nested object declaration: